Shiitake: benefits, dosage, contraindications

 Antioxidant

-In human research, shiitake mushroom increased levels of reduced glutathione.
-In a rat gestational diabetes model, it was reported that the antioxidant activity of shiitake mushrooms protects the fetus from damage caused by hyperglycemia.
+In human research, the shiitake mushroom increased levels of reduced glutathione.
+In a rat model of gestational diabetes, the antioxidant activity of the shiitake mushroom was reported to protect the fetus from damage caused by hyperglycemia.

 Usages associés